Karuna2020/open-data/guides/social-media-outreach.md

 Before you start with the following process, make sure you have the typeface _Hind_ installed ([available on Google Fonts](https://fonts.google.com/specimen/Hind?selection.family=Hind)).
 Hind is designed by the Indian Type Foundry and we use the Hind bold font in our posts.

+After designing the posts, upload them to Airtable under "Social Media Outreach" and move the card to "Photos uploaded".
+Make sure the file names are "0.png", "1.png", "2.png" and so on, making sure "0.png" is the main cover photo.
+This is because we alphabetically sort the file names and use the first photo as the cover.

 1. Replace the lowest layer with the background image with the best-looking distribution photo
 2. Change the colors of the two overlay layers with a unique color, ideally one that hasn't been posted recently
 3. Update the title and subtitle text on the post